 You’ll need a good basting brush to slather on the mayo.
 I like this one by Oxo Good Grips.
 It’s a silicon brush and is made in one continuous piece, so food and debris doesn’t get trapped under the head.

 The next most important ingredient is cotija cheese.
 This Mexican cheese crumbles easily, so it can be sprinkled over the corn.
 It adds a nice tangy element to the corn.
-If you can’t find cotija at your grocery, it can be substituted with a full-fat feta.
+If you can’t find cotija at your grocery, it can be substituted with a full-fat feta or even homemade ricotta.
 I say full fat because the low fat version just doesn’t taste that good.

 Once you’ve sprinkled over the cheese, you can shake on some chili powder and cilantro.
 If you don’t like spicy chili powder, it’s also acceptable to use paprika (either sweet or smoked).